 The University Office of Global Programs also administers a number of grants and scholarships.
 Eligibility is based on academic excellence and/or financial need.
 There is also funding available for study abroad programs in diverse locations and for students from diverse backgrounds.
 In most cases, applicants should have a current year FAFSA on file with the Office of Student Aid.
 Funding opportunities may also be available through Penn State academic departments.
 For detailed information on financial aid and scholarship opportunities and application procedures, please visit the Funding Study Abroad section of the Global Penn State website.

 As a Penn State student you will automatically be awarded a $500 Arcadia Scholarship.
-Arcadia has created this award to make their programs affordable to you for fall 2017 and spring 2018 semesters.
+Arcadia has created this award to make their programs affordable.
 This award has already been calculated into the Budget Sheet.

 For More Information